Pet Care Home

 Breeding / Reproduction

-The Common Hatchetfish are egg layers, but they have not been successfully bred in captivity.
-The Marbled Hatchetfish will breed quite easily though.
-See the general description of how to breed Characins in Breeding Freshwater Fish.
+Common Hatchetfish are egg layers, but they have not been successfully bred in captivity.
+Interestingly, their cousin, the Marbled Hatchetfish Carnegiella strigata, though not quite as hardy, will breed quite easily.
+For a description of breeding characin fish, see Breeding Freshwater Fish: Characins.

 Availability